DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/70 Custom Keyboard Navigation/15 Override and Create Keys.md

-The [onKeyDown](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onKeyDown) event handler allows you to track keys used while the UI component is in focus.
-You can use it to override the default keyboard support shortcuts, implement your own shortcuts, or extend existing ones.
+The [onKeyDown](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onKeyDown) event handler allows you to track pressed keystrokes while the UI component has focus.
+You can use the event handler to override the default keyboard shortcuts, implement custom keystrokes, or extend existing ones.

 The following example shows how to override the **Space Bar** keystroke so it switches a cell in cell/batch mode to the editing state instead of a current row select operation: